-In addition to the fixed income portfolios Insight also managed a separate portfolio of multi asset absolute return funds within a UCITS structure.
-Initially this represented approximately 18% of the syndicate's assets although it was reduced to closer to 14% by the year end.
-The objective of this asset class is to optimise investment returns consistent with capital preservation and liquidity, within regulatory constraints, whilst using assets that give diversification from the fixed income portfolio.
+In addition to the fixed income portfolios, Insight also managed a separate portfolio of multi asset absolute return funds within a UCITS structure.
+Initially this represented approximately 14% of the syndicate's assets; however, due to unsatisfactory returns in this asset class the syndicate's holdings were sold in the second half of the year.